 In the past, young adults often payed high premiums for their healthcare coverage.
-Currently, children and adults may be eligible for a substantial federal subsidy that can drastically reduce your premiums.
-Since medical benefits are required (Affordable Care Act legislation), and a major expense is just an accident or illness away, we provide the best available options.
+Currently, children and adults may be eligible for a substantial federal subsidy that can drastically reduce your premiums if CHIP (see below) coverage is not offered.
+Since medical benefits are no longer legally required by the Affordable Care Act legislation, but a major expense is just an accident or illness away, we provide the best available options.
 Routine annual physicals and sports physicals are typically covered with no out-of-pocket expense.
 Baby well-check benefits are also typically covered with no out-of-pocket expenses.
-Our expertise and unbiased recommendations will help you save money and find the most suitable coverage.
+Our expertise and unbiased recommendations helps save money and find the most suitable coverage.

 During Open Enrollment periods, a Marketplace plan will provide richer benefits and not exclude past, present, or future medical conditions.
 And the federal government may help you pay the premium!
 Since you can also cancel a Marketplace plan at any time, you are not obligated to commit to a long-term coverage arrangement.
-If your projected household income substantially increases or decreases (change in employer, work hours, or job description), the federal subsidy can be adjusted.
-If you become ineligible for Medicaid or CHIP coverage, you may have to change to a conventional plan.
-Federal assistance may be available, depending upon your household income.
+If a plan is suddenly discontinued, you may choose an alternative plan without answering medical questions (during the OE period).
+A different carrier will likely utilize a different provider network, and out-of-area may not be as robust.

 The Impact Of The ACA Legislation (Obamacare)

 Currently, under Obamacare (ACA), the lower your income, the cheaper the cost of a plan.
-For instance, consider the example of a 22-year old in Dallas (Texas) who earns $19,000 per year, and is not listed as a dependent on anyone's federal tax return, and needs to purchase their own policy.
+For instance, consider the example of a 22-year old in Dallas (Texas) who earns $34,000 per year, and is not listed as a dependent on anyone's federal tax return, and needs to purchase their own policy.

 Comprehensive Preventive Benefits

 Since most young persons are typically healthy, and are not regularly treated for chronic illnesses, free preventive benefits are often utilized more than major medical benefits.
 Whether it's a routine annual physical, immunizations, depression, vision, or hearing screenings, iron supplements, or obesity counseling, there is no cost to the patient (or parent), and availability of network providers is widespread in the vast majority of counties across the US.
-Waiting periods, deductibles, and copays do not apply.
-The only out-of-pocket expenses would result from conditions and subsequent treatment needed as a result of the original preventative office visit or procedure.
-Regardless if the child is a toddler or young adult, all of these provisions apply.
+Additional carriers have increased the number of 2023 available plans.
+For example, Cigna has entered the Pennsylvania market, and Ascension has entered the Indiana market.

 The Magic Of Silver Tier Plans